runvnc/mr_reddit/README.md

    REDDIT_USERNAME=your_bot_username
    REDDIT_PASSWORD=your_bot_password
    REDDIT_USER_AGENT=MindRoot Reddit Bot v0.1.0
+   REDDIT_SUBREDDIT=ai_agents
    DEFAULT_AGENT_NAME=your_agent_name
    ```

 ## How It Works

 1. The plugin initializes a Reddit client using PRAW
-2. Monitors r/ai_agents subreddit for new posts
+2. Monitors the configured subreddit for new posts
 3. When a new post is detected:
    - Creates a new chat session
    - Formats the post content